 Have you been hanging onto some old country and western vinyl records?
+Maybe some old records by Elvis Presley or Johnny Cash or Tom Petty?
+Near mint condition?
 Well, you might be in possession of something worth way more than you realize.
-While most popular records aren't going to get you more than $25 if you try to sell them, there are some rare ones that could score you up to $1,000.
+It's not just Bob Dylan, The Beatles and The Velvet Underground whose vinyl records can get you some cash.
+While most popular country records aren't going to get you more than $25 if you try to sell them, there are some rare ones that could score you up to $1,000 from passionate record collectors.

 Thanks to VinylBeat, we've compiled a list of some of the rare country records that are worth the most money.

 1. Waylon Jennings', At J.D.'s -- $300 - $400